arasan01/pico-embedded-swift/README.md

 ## Troubleshooting

-1. Cmake error `<unknown>:0: error: unable to load standard library for target 'armv6m-none-none-eabi'` if you see this error, it means that you used Cmake without the Swift embeedded support.
-Upgrade your Cmake to the latest version (`brew install cmake --HEAD`).
+1. Cmake error `<unknown>:0: error: unable to load standard library for target 'armv6m-none-none-eabi'` if you see this error, it means that you used Cmake without the Swift embedded support.
+Upgrade your CMake to the latest version (`brew install cmake --HEAD`).

 2. `ninja: error: 'CMakeFiles/SwiftLib.dir/SwiftLib.swift.obj', needed by 'SwiftLib' missing and no known rule to make it` You used Swift toolchain, which doesn't have embedded target support (`-enable-experimental-feature Embeded`).
 Use the newest Swift compilation from `main`.
 For example, the latest Xcode toolchain from December 7, 2023 from the Trunk Development (main) Snapshots works fine.